MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/includes/admin-env-sandbox.md

+---
+author: edupont04
+ms.service: dynamics365-business-central
+ms.topic: include
+ms.date: 07/27/2021
+ms.author: edupont
+---
 Sandbox environments are meant to be precisely that: Environments that you can play around with, use as a testbed for development, and delete at will.
 You can deploy apps straight from Visual Studio Code to a sandbox environment, and you can attach a debugging session to a sandbox.

 > [!IMPORTANT]
-> Apps that are published to a sandbox from the development environment or created using Designer are published within the scope of the service node that hosts the environment.
+> Apps that are published to a sandbox from the development environment or created using [Designer](../devenv-inclient-designer.md) are published within the scope of the service node that hosts the environment.
 When the sandbox is upgraded, these apps are removed because the environment is moved to another node that is running the new version.
 However, the data of the app is not removed, so you only have to re-publish and install the app to make it available.
+>
 > Apps that are uploaded to the environments of both types (production and sandbox) using the **Upload Extension** action from the **Extension Management** page are published within a global scope.
 When the environment is upgraded or moved, these apps are downloaded to the service node and installed, which means that they will not disappear.

 You can also safely use sandboxes for training, such as for following a learning path from [Microsoft Learn](/learn/dynamics365/business-central?WT.mc_id=dyn365bc_landingpage-docs), because it's a safe environment to experiment with.
 If anything goes wrong, you just delete the sandbox and start over.